Texas Motor Speedway

 Texas Motor Speedway (1.5 miles, Intermediate, quad oval) in Fort Worth, Texas

-The Texas Motor Speedway is a 1.5-mile oval in the same form as Atlanta or Charlotte and is therefore also known as the sister track.
-All three ovals have a banking of 24 ° and the characteristic double kinked start / finish line, but Texas is about 35 years younger than his sisters.
-Other special features of the speedways are firstly, the very high price of money: Since the pot is well filled, of course, also get the start-and-park-entries a bigger piece of the pie than usual, which makes participation attractive.
-The race in Texas offer the winner a half million dollars and that is the third largest prize money for the Daytona 500 ($ 1.5 million) and the All-Star Race ($ 1 million), ahead of classics like Indy or the Coca 600-Cola, they have to offer just barely less than half a million dollars.
-Second, the seating capacity of 191 122 places after the Indianapolis Motor Speedway (at least 257 325), the second largest in NASCAR, even before the two super speedways (Talladega: 175,000 Daytona: 167 785) and the Lowe's Motor Speedway (167,000).
+The Texas Motor Speedway is a 1.5-mile oval in the same form as Atlanta or Charlotte and is therefore referred to as its sister track.
+All three ovals have a banking of 24 ° and the characteristic triple-slope start / finish line, but Texas is about 35 years younger than his sisters.
+Other features of the speedways are firstly the particularly high prize money: Since the pot is full, get, of course, the Start - & - Park-entries a bigger piece of the pie than usual, which makes participation very attractive.
+The races in Texas offer the winner a half million dollars and is the third largest prize money after the Daytona 500 ($ 1.5m) and the All-Star Race ($ 1 million), ahead of classics like Indy or Coca Cola 600, they have to offer just less than half a million dollars.
+Second, the spectator capacity of 191,122 places after the Indianapolis Motor Speedway (at least 257,325.)
+Is the second largest in NASCAR, ahead of the two super speedways (Talladega: 175,000, Daytona: 167785) and the Lowe's Motor Speedway (167,000).

-Since 1997, the Cup will at Texas Motor Speedway, and since 2005 there is also a second race of the season.
-At that time, Texas and Phoenix each got an appointment from Rockingham and Darlington awarded one of the most controversial calendar adjustments NASCAR history.
-Rockingham was then no longer represented in the racing scene and the "Lady in Black" lost its traditional Labor Day race, the Southern 500 Although since last year, the only remaining Darlington race again the legendary name, but is now held on Mother's Day.
+Since 1997, the Cup comes at the Texas Motor Speedway and since 2005 there is also a second race of the season.
+At that time, Texas and Phoenix each got an appointment of Rockingham and Darlington awarded one of the most controversial calendar adjustments NASCAR history.
+Rockingham was then no longer represented in the racing and the "Lady in Black" lost their traditional Labor Day Race, the Southern 500.
+Although since last year, the only remaining Darlington race again the legendary name, but is now on Mother's place.
 The Texas Motor Speedway is thus represented in the Chase since 2005.

-For IndyCar at Texas Motor Speedway is synonymous with the super speedways of NASCAR.
-Flat-out it goes for the open wheel cars through the four turns, so slipstream duels are often breathtaking to see.
-2011 divided the IndyCar officials the race in Texas as a test in two sub-events on in which each half of the normal points were awarded.
-This approach has not been successful after complaints about the driver reversed starting order for the second race.
+For the IndyCar at Texas Motor Speedway is synonymous with the Super Speedway NASCAR.
+Flat-out it goes for the open wheel vehicles through the four turns, so often breathtaking slipstream fights can be seen.
+2011 divided the IndyCar officials the race in Texas as a test in two sub-events on where each half of the normal points were awarded.
+This approach has not been successful after complaints from drivers about the inverted starting order in the second race.